VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/feature-flags.md

     }
     ```

-## How to Do GraphQL Call in Virto Storefront
+## How to Do GraphQL Call in Virto Commerce Frontend Application

-In Virto Storefront, you can use GraphQL queries to request modules with public settings.
+In Virto Commerce Frontend Application, you can use GraphQL queries to request modules with public settings.
 Here's an example of how to check if the Google Analytics module is installed and retrieve its settings.

 In this utility class, we define methods to check if a feature is enabled and to get the value of a feature based on the provided `moduleId` and `featureName`.
 This approach encapsulates feature flag logic and promotes reusability and maintainability in your VueJS application.